andykee/lentil/docs/user_guide/optical_systems/coordinate_system.rst

     :width: 700px
     :align: center

 Note that Matplotlib's ``imshow()`` method (and MATLAB's ``imagesc()`` method) places the origin in the upper left corner of the plotted image by default.
+The result is that the direction of y-axis is flipped relative to Lentil's coordinate system.
 This doesn't necessarily present a problem as long as results are consistently plotted "incorrectly", but to be completely correct (particularly when comparing model-generated images against intuition or measured data) the origin should be located in the lower left corner of the displayed image.